madacol/aboutme/resume.md

     - Served as a Senior Engineer in a team of 6 people.
     - Helped design the achitecture along with the team leader.
     - Set up the initial structure of the frontend and backend.
-    - Developed various features, from designing the table structure, store procedures and routes in the backend, to the user interface in the frontend.
+    - Developed various features, designed their table structure, store procedures, routes in the backend, and the user interface in the frontend.
     - Dockerized the application.
     - Built the authentication system and a role-based permission system.\
-    I feel proud here to have developed an *ExpressJs-middleware* to validate user's permissions in a developer-friendly way.\
+    I feel proud here to have developed an *expressjs-middleware* to validate user's permissions in a developer-friendly way.\
-    Example usage: **`route.get('/product/new', validatePermission(Product.New), (req,res)=>{ ...`**.
+    Example usage, *middleware in bold*: `route.get('/product/new',`**`validatePermission(Product.New),`**`(req,res)=>{ ...`.
     - Developed a function that calculates the corresponding taxes and totals of an order.\
-    This function is very critical, and to increase consistency it is shared across backend, frontend, and the electronic invoice manager.
-It is also heavily unit tested for multiple cases.
+    This function is very critical, and heavily unit tested for multiple cases.
+In order to increase consistency, it is shared across backend, frontend, and the electronic invoice manager.

   - **.NET invoicing system**\
     **Tech Stack:** VB.NET / WPF, PHP / Slim, Mysql and PHP / Laravel